-The proposal should have regard to the following:
+The proposal should have regard to the following objectives of the Development Plan:

-- H12 Objective 1: To ensure that all developments including buildings, streets and spaces are designed and arranged to respond to and complement the site's natural contours and natural drainage features in accordance with the recommendations of the Urban Design Manual A Best Practice Guide (2009). - The proposal does not respond to the sites natural contours.
-It is apparent that the proposal is to create a new ground level in line with Celbridge Road. - H12 Objective 2: To avoid the use of intrusive engineered solutions, such as cut and filled platforms, embankments or retaining walls on sites with steep or varying topography. - The proposal would cut a significant amount of land away and the applicant is proposing to use a large retaining wall to the rear of the property.
+- H12 Objective 1: To ensure that all developments including buildings, streets and spaces are designed and arranged to respond to and complement the site's natural contours and natural drainage features in accordance with the recommendations of the Urban Design Manual A Best Practice Guide (2009). - The proposal does not respond to the natural contours and level change of the subject site.
+It is apparent that the proposal will create a new ground level in line with Celbridge Road. - H12 Objective 2: To avoid the use of intrusive engineered solutions, such as cut and filled platforms, embankments or retaining walls on sites with steep or varying topography. - The proposal would cut a significant amount of land away and the applicant is proposing to use a large retaining wall to the rear of the property.
+In this regard it is considered that the proposal would be contrary to H12 Objective 2 of the Development Plan.

 The proposed development is not considered to respond suitable of the natural contours and typology of the subject site.
 The Development Plan is clear that the design and siting of new residential development should respond appropriately to the natural topography of its site and should utilise the natural slope of the landscape and avoid intrusive engineering feature.
-This the proposed would involve the provision a 10.8 metre retaining wall and result in an incongruous building in the landscape.
-Additional information would be sought in relation to the impact of these proposals on the landscape were the Planning Authority otherwise minded to grant permission.
+This the proposed would involve the provision a retaining wall and result in an incongruous building in the landscape.
+It is therefore considered that the Applicant has failed to demonstrate compliance with H12 Objectives 1 and 2 of the South Dublin County Development Plan 2022-2028.